-Dissertation LaTeX Formatting for German Universities.
-Promotionsordnung-Compliant.
-KOMA-Script Native.
+Dissertation LaTeX Formatting for German Universities

 German universities don't work like American or British ones when it comes to dissertation formatting.
 The rules aren't set at the university level - they're set at the faculty level, in the Promotionsordnung.
 Every faculty has its own requirements for front matter, declaration wording, and submission format.
 Miss any of them and the Dekanat sends your dissertation back.